-Little Big Town is one of country music's most lovable acts.
+Little Big Town (LBT) is one of country music's most lovable acts.
 The resilient four-piece vocal group wins hearts of critics and fans alike, while still earning the ear of country radio and the respect of industry peers.
-Little Big Town songs are simply unmistakable.
+Little Big Town's four-part harmonies are simply unmistakable.

-Throughout their two decades and four record deals, Little Big Town has explored a range of sounds, and every time they found an increasing amount of success.
+Throughout their two decades and four record deals, Little Big Town has explored a range of sounds, and with every change, they found an increasing amount of success.
 But across the albums Pain Killer (2014), Wanderlust (2016) and The Breaker (2017) in particular, Little Big Town created an increasingly diverse range of sounds.
 They explored more and more topics in their songwriting and song selection, and they won over the industry outside of Nashville.

-After spending a decade opening for acts like Sugarland, the band has become one of country's best tickets.
+After spending a decade opening for acts like Sugarland, the band has become one of country's hottest tickets.
 They've toured with Kacey Musgraves and Midland and had a co-headlining tour with Miranda Lambert.

 10. "Day Drinking"